 How to get a graduate job in retail

-Retailing, in its broadest sense, is defined as the means by which goods and services are provided to consumers in exchange for payment.
-This means that retail is a wide sector with a range of career openings for graduates.
+Retailing, in its broadest sense, is the means by which goods and services are provided to consumers in exchange for payment.
+This means that retail is a wide sector with a range of career options for graduates.

 How to find a job: meeting retail employers on campus